-Onboard NVME1 OPROM/Onboard NVME2 OPROM
+Onboard NVME1/NVME2 OPROM

-Select EFI to allow the user to boot the computer using an EFI (Expansible Firmware Interface) device installed on the NVMe slot specified by the user.
-Select Legacy to allow the user to boot the computer using a legacy device installed on the NVMe slot specified by the user.
+Select EFI to allow the user to boot the computer using an EFI (Expansible Firmware Interface) device installed on the NVME connector specified by the user.
+Select Legacy to allow the user to boot the computer using a legacy device installed on the NVME connector specified by the user.
 The options are Disabled, Legacy and EFI.
-(Note: Riser card names may differ in each system.)